gwenfrishkoff/Pewlett-Hackard-Analysis/README.md

 # Building a Relational Database for Employee Data Storage & Management (Postgres SQL)

 ## Project Overview
 This project applies SQL data modeling, engineering, & analysis methods.
 Our client is Pewlett Hackard, a company with several thousand employees.
-The company wishes to use SQL resources and methods to address the following questions:
+The company wishes to address two main questions:
 	<ol>
-	<li> Who will be retiring in the next few years?
-	<li> Who among them will be eligible for various HP retirement packages?
-	<li> How many and what kind of positions will need to filled?
+	<li> *Question 1*: How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+	<li> *Question 2*: Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
 	</ol>

 ## Resources (Source Data & Analysis Software)